openaicellular/oaic-t/RANFusion/README.md

 # Welcome to RANFusion ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg) ![License](https://img.shields.io/badge/license-MIT-green.svg)
 # <img src="images/logo.png" width="200" alt="RAN Fusion Logo">

+## Overview
+  **RANFusion Simulator** is a tool designed to simulate the behavior and performance of 5G network components.
+Our simulator offers a detailed framework to test and analyze various components of 5G technology, including the RAN functionalities, behavior, and performance of 5G networks, This version (1.0.0) focuses on handover processes.

+## Development and Bug Fixes
+We are continuously developing and improving RANFusion.
+Your feedback and contributions are invaluable to us.
+If you encounter any bugs or have suggestions for new features, please open an issue or submit a pull request.
+Together, we can make RANFusion even better!

 ## Citation

 If you find our work useful, please consider citing our paper: